 Mexico has one of the richest, most diverse, and let's face it, tastiest of all world cuisines.
-With roots dating to the great civilizations of the Maya, Zapotecs, Aztecs and more, Mexico is home to some of the most treasured foods in the United States, from corn, beans and squash to tomatoes and peppers.
+With roots dating to the great civilizations of the Maya, Zapotecs, Aztecs and more, compiling a list of Mexican recipes isn't easy.

 This is a wide selection of Mexican recipes I have developed from a combination of travel, study (in English and Spanish), conversations with an array of Mexican cooks, and more.

 Hundreds of Mexican cookbooks are out there, but to name just a few in English, I can recommend Pati Jinich's Treasures of the Mexican Table, Nopalito by Gonzalo Guzman, and really any of Rick Bayless' books.

 To help you navigate these recipes, here are recipes from some general categories to guide you.

 Making your own masa, tortillas and such is a bedrock skill you need to know to really be good at Mexican recipes.
 Yes, you can buy tortillas and even masa for tamales, but knowing this skill makes you appreciate it more.

 - Homemade corn tortillas.
 This is a fundamental skill.

 - Homemade flour tortillas.
 Flour tortillas have been part of Mexican cuisine for close to 500 years.
 They are the soul of the north.